City of Angels (film): Box office

+City of Angels grossed $78.7 million in the United States and Canada, and $120 million in other territories, for a total of $198.7 million.

 The film opened first in the box office, making $16.1 million in its opening weekend.
 It displaced Lost in Space, which was first in the box office for one week, after overtaking Titanic, first for 15 weeks.
 Titanic ranked third behind City of Angels and Lost in Space.
 City of Angels reached the $100 million mark by October 26, 1998.

-It finished its run after grossing $78,685,114 in North America and $120 million in other territories, for a total of nearly $200 million.
-Writer Craig Detweiler concluded the remake drew more viewers than the original.

-Aggregated critical reception

-Meg Ryan received positive reviews for her performance.

-The film has a 58% score on Rotten Tomatoes based on 60 reviews, with an average rating of 6.2/10.
-The site's consensus states: "City of Angels may not tug the heartstrings as effortlessly as it aims to, but the end results will still leave more than a few viewers in tears."
-The film has a rating a 54 out of 100 on Metacritic based on 22 reviews, indicating "mixed or average" reviews.

-Professional critical reception
+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 54 out of 100, based on 22 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave City of Angels three stars, saying Meg Ryan was at her best here, but the film was "more of a formula story" than the original Wings of Desire, and that many of its qualities were lifted from there.
 In Variety, Emanuel Levy positively reviewed Cage as "endlessly resourceful" and Ryan as "terrifically engaging".
 In The Christian Science Monitor, Jennifer Wolcott compared it to Ghost (1990) and Contact (1997) as a U.S. film that could explore religion and love, highlighting Maggie's realization that her life will continue after the death of her blood cells, and that love is more than "a chemical reaction".
 Sun-Sentinel reviewer Roger Hurlburt praised the acting, direction and "profound" feelings, and advised readers, "don't forget the Kleenex".
 Wenders was satisfied with the adaptation of his work, remarking, "It's done with respect, with a sense of discovery all its own".